Kirkcaldy Parks Half Marathon 2019

-There will be a time limit of 3 hours for the race (14 minutes per mile).
+There will be a time limit of 3 hours for the race (approx 13 minutes 45 seconds per mile).
 Any runner who expects to take longer than this, does so at their own risk, as any organised road closures will no longer be in place.

 *Discounted for members of any of SA EA WA